 The setting of the decompression cable should be regularly checked.
 A lack of play in the decompression lever can result in engine damage.

 Hand brake lever

-The hand brake lever is mounted on the handle bars on the right and actuates the front wheel brake.
+The hand brake lever is mounted on the right side of the handle bar and actuates the front wheel brake.